-DRAFT 20190403DS - CONFIDENTIAL - NOT FOR DISTRIBUTION - DRAFT - CONFIDENTIAL

-Sony a7 III and Sony a7R III gain advanced Eye AF and Animal Eye AF capabilities with new Firmware Update 3.0
+New Firmware Update for Sony a7 III and Sony a7R III Boosts Eye AF Capabilities and Adds Interval Shooting for Time Lapse

-SAN DIEGO - April 11th, 2019 - Sony Electronics Inc. today announced a significant upgrade to its a7 III and a7R III mirrorless cameras, adding powerful new Eye AF and Animal Eye AF capabilities.
+Sony’s acclaimed a7 III and a7R III mirrorless cameras have received an exciting firmware update – software version 3.0 - that enhances Real-time Eye AF performance and adds Real-time Animal Eye AF and interval shooting for time lapse.

-Both of Sony’s award-winning cameras have been updated with AI-driven AF capabilities, allowing for more precise, more accurate tracking and capture of both humans and animals alike.
-“With this update, Sony brings the industry’s most advanced eye and animal autofocus systems to the popular a7R III and a7 III, allowing photographers to capture images with more precision and better performance than ever before,” said Neal Manowitz, vice president Imaging Solutions, Sony Electronics.
-“Sony has been committed to driving innovation in the digital camera world, and the latest firmware updates for the a7R III and a7 III show how that commitment results in improved photographic experiences.”

-Firmware Ver.
-3.0 Autofocus Improvements

-Firmware Update Version 3.0 for the Sony a7R III and a7 III add Sony’s newly-developed, AI-driven Real-time Eye AF and Animal Eye AF, which use AI-driven algorithms to detect human and animal eyes automatically, and to instantly track them in real time with a half-press of the shutter button.

 Real-time Eye AF

-Firmware Update Version 3.0 brings Real-time Eye-AF to the a7R III and a7 III, an AI-driven enhanced eye detection system that’s based on the results of machine learning.
+Software Version 3.0 brings Real-time Eye-AF to the a7R III and a7 III, an AI-driven enhanced eye detection system that’s based on the results of machine learning.
 Through machine learning, Sony has created a system that can detect—and focus on—the human eye even if the subject is looking down, partially blocked in the frame, turning or backlit.
-Photographers can also use a custom button to toggle between the eyes.
+This feature is available in AF-C mode with a simple half-press of the shutter button.

 Real-time Animal Eye AF

-As with human eye recognition, Firmware Update Version 3.0 brings AI-driven animal eye detection to Sony cameras for the first time.
+As with human eye recognition, Software Version 3.0 brings AI-driven animal eye detection to Sony cameras for the first time.
 Advanced subject recognition allows the a7 III and a7R III to detect and track animal eyes, and is the first step in a robust animal-tracking AF system.

-Sony has also announced that it will be continuing the development of Animal Eye AF, increasing the range of animals recognized by the system, as well as increase the system’s ability to track them through a greater range of movement.
+The development of Animal Eye AF performance will continue, increasing the range of animals recognized by the system as well the system’s ability to track their movement.

 Interval Shooting

-This firmware update adds a built-in interval timer, enabling photographers to capture time-lapse images which can be stitched into a movie using Sony’s Imaging Edge software.
+This new software adds a built-in interval timer, enabling photographers to easily capture and create time-lapse movies.
+The new feature can be set for anywhere between 1 and 60 seconds, with a total number of shots from 1 to 9999.
+AE tracking sensitivity is available to be adjusted to “High”, “Mid” or “Low” in order to reduce changes in exposure.

-Additional Information

-For more information on Firmware Update Version 3.0 for the a7R III and a7 III cameras, please visit AlphaUniverse.com.
+For more information on Software Version 3.0 for the a7R III and a7 III cameras, please visit AlphaUniverse.com.